Our research is editorially independent but we may earn a commission for purchases made through our links.

 Athens is about an hour and 20 minutes from Columbus and also home to Ohio University.
 Arts & culture in this area can be found at the Athena Cinema in downtown Athens, the Brick Monkey Theater Ensemble, and Stuart’s Opera House & Gallery in nearby Nelsonville.
 Also in Athens is the Dairy Barn Arts Center, which hosts exhibitions, events, and festivals with live performances and activities for all ages.
 One of the most popular events that takes place here is the Quilt National, which has drawn over 100,000 visitors to Athens.
 Aside from the arts, check out Strouds Run State Park, Pleasant Hill Vineyards, Devil’s Kettle and Little Fish Breweries, and the Athens Farmers Market while you’re in the area.

-Cedar Point is considered to be the roller coaster capital of the world, so it’s a must-visit place for anyone who loves thrills and an adrenaline rush.
+Cedar Point is one of the best amusement park destinations in Ohio and is a must-visit place for anyone who loves thrills and an adrenaline rush.
 There are 18 world-class roller coasters here, as well as a water park, three kids’ areas, dining, live entertainment, and even parasailing nearby from Cedar Point Beach.
 When you visit this area from the weekend, which is just over an hour’s drive from Cleveland, you can camp at Lighthouse Point in a cabin, cottage, or RV.
-Hotel Breakers was just refurbished in 2015, and Sandcastle Suites is great for a more secluded and relaxing experience.
+You’ll also find a long list of top hotels near Cedar Point.
 While in the Sandusky area, you can also visit the Merry-Go-Round Museum, the Ghostly Manor Thrill Center, and Lagoon Deer Park.

 In under two hours, you can reach the beautiful Maumee Bay State Park from Cleveland.
 It’s also only about 25 minutes from Toledo.
 This Lake Erie destination is a local favorite for weddings, reunions, retreats, and corporate meetings.
 There’s a lodge here that offers year-round activities.
 The state park spans 1,336 acres in Oregon, Ohio and also has cottages and a golf course tucked away in the scenic meadows.
 Fishing, hunting, swimming, picnicking, hiking, cross-country skiing, sledding, and ice skating are popular activities here.
 Also while you’re in Oregon, take a boat cruise with Lake Erie Sailing Charters or check out Pearson’s Metropark with the kids.